Jaimilit/beyond-the-barbell/README.md

 Here is an example and this one has the can see the labels and milestones connected to it.
 ![Kanban Boards Example](./media/kanbanexample.png)
 ![Kanban Boards Example](./media/kanbanmilestones.png)

+The scope of the project can be seen on the board, which I mainly limited to MVP requirements, each of which correlate with the Code Institute pass criteria for the project.

 ## Functional Structure